kennytilton/mxtodomvc/README.md

 * we might have a property K for "kids", such as the children of a parent DOM element.

 #### on-change handlers: observers
-On-change handlers are how automatically changing values manifest themselves as a useful application, doing somehing other than telling each other to recompute.
+On-change handlers are how changing properties manifest themselves as a useful application, doing somehing other than telling each other to recompute.

 When `A` changes, it can:
 * mutate properties outside the Matrix graph; or
 * enqueue Matrix writes to other properties for execution immediately after the current write.

-In the example above, the `:class` property of a proxy `input` instance gained or lost the "completed" class as the user so directed via an `onclick` handler.
-How does the actual DOM `input` classlist change?
+In the example above, the `:class` property of a proxy `li` instance gained or lost the "completed" class as the user toggeled the model to-do's `:completed` property via an `onclick` handler.
+Great, but how does the actual DOM `li` classlist change?

-mxWeb provides an observer for maintaining the DOM:
+The mxWeb library provides an observer for maintaining the DOM:
 ````clojure
 (defmethod observe-by-type
   [:mxweb.base/tag]